apescasio/memo.apescasio.fr/README.md

 # Handbook of an admin.

 > [!IMPORTANT]
 > Currently working on migrating the project to the [web](https://memo.apescasio.fr/).
+Inspired by Sha'an Aliyev.